ergo720/halfix/readme.md

 ## Building and Running

 This fork is focused only on Windows compatibility for now.
-You will need a C++20 compatible compiler, `zlib` and Visual Studio 2022.
+You will need a C++20 compatible compiler, zlib, cmake and Visual Studio 2022.
 Only 64 bit builds are supported.

 1. `cd` to the directory of halfix
 2. `mkdir build && cd build`